 Alas, the cutting of old-growth redwoods has nevertheless continued, and a group known as the Redwood Forest Defense continues to conduct protests in Northern California to this day.
 It is perhaps a measure of media exhaustion and contemporary cynicism that these contemporary protests have garnered far less attention than did the earlier ones, though a recent short documentary film called “Sentinals” documents the efforts of this group.
 In terms of The Overstory, meanwhile, the protests are far from successful, failing to save Mimas.And Humboldt, in fact, is the company that cuts down Mimas in The Overstory, where the protests are not successful.

 As the protests go on, Mimi and Douglas join a group of protestors who chain themselves together inside the headquarters of the logging company.
 In a powerful segment that is grueling to read, police assault them, brutally torturing them by rubbing pepper spray in their eyes with cotton swabs (and with sadistic glee).
 The cops try to prevent news coverage of the action, but a tape of the brutality gets out and begins to circulate.
 Anyone who watches can have no doubt about who the police are trying to serve and protect.
 Patricia’s husband Dennis sees the tape and describes the brutality to her: ““Pepper spray.
 With cotton swabs.
 It looked like something out of . . . not this country” (304).
-In response to Dennis’s description of the tape, Patricia surprisingly takes it as a sign that people are “beautiful,” beautiful because doomed but determined to fight on in desperation, even if it is against the wrong enemy.
+This episode thus addresses the notion of American exceptionalism, and in particular the smug confidence that repressive state actions against individuals are one of those violent events that Ghosh charges Westerners with imagining only in the dim recesses of the developing world.
+In response to Dennis’s description of the tape, Patricia surprisingly takes the events recorded on it as encouraging evidence that people are “beautiful,” beautiful because doomed but determined to fight on in desperation, even if it is against the wrong enemy.
 She diagnoses the human race in a way that is really a diagnosis of capitalism: “The only thing we know how to do is grow.
 Grow harder; grow faster.
 More than last year.
 Growth, all the way up to the cliff and over.
 No other possibility” (304).
-Not knowing what else to do, she conceives of a plan to use the newfound wealth from her bestselling book to establish a seed bank to try to save endangered plant species that will soon be disappearing otherwise.
+Not knowing what else to do, she conceives of a plan to use the newfound wealth from her bestselling book about trees to establish a seed bank to try to save endangered plant species that would otherwise soon be disappearing.